StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-notifications/write-filtered-event-trigger.md

 5. Write your filter.

     !!! tip "Operators"
-        To learn more about using operators, see the [About FilteredEvent Trigger Operators](filtered-event-trigger-operators.md) topic.
+        For details on the available operators, see [FilteredEvent Trigger Operators](filtered-event-trigger-operators.md).

     To access a specific field within a JSON object, use dot (`.`) notation to navigate through nested properties.